 The University of Illinois established a James Scholar Honors Program in each of its colleges (including ACES) in the fall semester of 1959.
-Over the past 5-1/2 decades, the ACES James Scholar Honors Program has been opening doors of opportunity and windows of insight for its students through undergraduate research projects, enhanced honors coursework (including an Honors Seminar each spring), special study abroad experiences, the James Scholar Activities and Communications Team (JS-ACT), field trips, writing competitions, and much more.
+Over the past 58 years, the ACES James Scholar Honors Program has been opening doors of opportunity and windows of insight for its students through undergraduate research projects, enhanced honors coursework (including an Honors Seminar each spring), special study abroad experiences, the James Scholar Activities and Communications Team (JS-ACT), field trips, writing competitions, and much more.
 We look forwad to building the future of our Honors Program, the College of ACES -- and our emerging global civilization -- with our exceptional ACES James Scholars!

 Rob Chappell grew up in Edwardsville, Illinois and enrolled at the University of Illinois as a freshman in the fall of 1986.
 He majored in Latin and obtained his B.A. degree in Classical Philology in May 1991 with Bronze Tablet Honors.
 He also completed an M.A. degree in Germanic Languages and Literatures at the U of I in May 1996.